Cammy: Film and animation

 Cammy appears in two Street Fighter anime productions by Group TAC.
 In Street Fighter II: The Animated Movie, Cammy appears in a scene early in the movie, where she assassinates British minister Albert Sellers after being brainwashed by Shadaloo.
 She is later seen being interrogated by Chun-Li.
 Her status after that is unclear, with Bison's last orders to Sagat being the elimination of Vega and Cammy.
-In the English dub of the film, Cammy is portrayed as American rather than British.
+In the English dub of the film, Cammy is portrayed with an American accent, rather than a British one.

 In the Street Fighter II V series, Cammy is a former special forces operative-turned-assassin who is hired by Balrog to assassinate Chun-Li's father, but is stopped by Fei Long.
 After her fight, she realizes that Balrog had tricked her and nearly kills him.
 Cammy has a completely different look in the series, wearing black leather pants a black body fit shirt, red gloves, red boots, and a black necklace with a silver cross.
 This incarnation of the character does not have a scar on her cheek and wears her hair in a single ponytail.
 As in the animated movie, the series' English dub depicts Cammy as American instead of British.

-In the American Street Fighter animated series, Cammy appears in several episodes during the first season and is the central focus of a sub-plot in the second season.
+In the American Street Fighter animated series, Cammy appears in several episodes during the first season and is the central focus of a subplot in the second season.
 During the first season, she is an ally of Guile who has a flirtatious relationship with him, and is eventually made part of his team.
 However, she is brainwashed by Bison and becomes one of his underlings, fighting both Street Fighters and Delta Red during the remainder of the series.
 She turns on Bison when she learns that he had killed her parents, and switches sides back to her original allies.

 Cammy was mentioned in Street Fighter: Resurrection episodes "Fight & Flight" and "Mission Critical".
 She appears in a cameo appearance in the 2012 animated film Wreck-It Ralph, alongside other Street Fighter characters.

+Cammy will appear in the upcoming reboot portray by Mel Jarnson.